jsw89797/CinemaE-Booking-project/README.md

 # CinemaE-Booking-project
 Fall 2021 Project

 Hello, this is a spring boot application project from my Fall 2021 semseter!
+During this project I was mostly responsible for front end development however closer to the end of term I became responsible for back end development on the shopping cart, booking movies, using promotions, and checking out!
+I have also added images of these processes when ran in springboot under CinemaE-Booking-project/bookingimgs

 Below are portions I specifically worked on!

 CinemaE-Booking-project/src/main/java/com/andreasmarsh/SpringTest/